Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Analysis procedure

-The estimation of the yields of muons from primary $\pipm$ and $\Kpm$ decays is subject to systematic uncertainties arising from i) the measured midrapidity spectra of $\pipm$ ($\Kpm$) and their $\pT$ extrapolation, which increase from about $4\%$ ($6\%$) to $18\%$ ($25\%$), ii) the rapidity extrapolation which results in a systematic uncertainty of about $8.5\%$ ($6\%$) for muons from $\pipm$ ($\Kpm$) decays obtained by comparing the results with PYTHIA~$6$ and PHOJET generators, iii) the rapidity dependence of the $\pT$ extrapolation with a systematic uncertainty, obtained from the PYTHIA~$8$ generator with different CR options, increasing up to about $4\%$ ($2\%$) at $\pT = 20$~\GeVc for $\pipm$ ($\Kpm$), and iv) the effect of the absorber which leads to a systematic uncertainty of $4\%$ independently of the muon origin.
-Combining the four sources, the systematic uncertainty ranges from about $9\%$ ($10\%$) to $21\%$ ($27\%$) as a function of the $\pT$ of muons from primary $\pipm$ ($\Kpm$) decays.
+The estimation of the yields of muons from primary $\pipm$ and $\Kpm$ decays is subject to systematic uncertainties arising, as described in~\cite{Acharya:2019mky}, from i) the uncertainties of the measured midrapidity spectra of $\pipm$ ($\Kpm$) and their $\pT$ extrapolation, which increase from about $3\%$ ($6\%$) to $6\%$ ($13\%$), ii) the rapidity extrapolation which results in a systematic uncertainty of about $8.5\%$ ($6\%$) for muons from $\pipm$ ($\Kpm$) decays obtained by comparing the results with PYTHIA~$6$ and PHOJET generators, iii) the rapidity dependence of the $\pT$ extrapolation with a systematic uncertainty, obtained from the PYTHIA~$8$ generator with different CR options, increasing up to about $4\%$ ($2\%$) at $\pT = 20$~\GeVc for $\pipm$ ($\Kpm$), and iv) the simulation of hadronic interactions in the absorber which leads to a systematic uncertainty of $4\%$ independently of the muon origin, as reported in~\cite{Acharya:2019mky}.
+Adding in quadrature the uncertainties coming from each source, the total systematic uncertainty ranges from about $9\%$ ($10\%$) to $13\%$ ($15\%$) as a function of the $\pT$ of muons from primary $\pipm$ ($\Kpm$) decays.
 Finally, there is a contribution related to the assumption on the rapidity dependence of the suppression of $\pipm$ and $\Kpm$.
 Based on ATLAS measurements in \PbPb{} collisions at \twosevensixnn, which indicate no significant $\eta$ dependence of the charged-particle $\RAA$ up to $\abs{\eta} < 2$~\cite{Aad:2015wga}, the suppression of $\pipm$ and $\Kpm$ is considered to be independent of rapidity up to $y = 4$, and the $\RAA$ of $\pipm$ and $\Kpm$ is varied conservatively within $\pm50\%$.
 This uncertainty is propagated to the decay muons and the difference between the upper and lower limits is further divided by $\sqrt{12}$, corresponding to the RMS of a uniform distribution.
-This gives a systematic uncertainty on the $\RAA$ of heavy-flavour hadron decay muons ranging from about $4.8\%$ ($\pT = 3$~\GeVc) to $1.3\%$ ($\pT = 20$~\GeVc) in the \cent{0}{10} centrality class.
 Furthermore, the effect of the transport code is conservatively evaluated by varying the estimated yield of muons from secondary $\pipm$ and $\Kpm$ decays by $\pm 100\%$ and dividing also the difference between lower and upper limits by $\sqrt{12}$.
-A maximum systematic uncertainty of $0.8\%$ ($1.4\%$) at $\pT = 3$~\GeVc in the \cent{0}{10} (\cent{60}{80}) centrality class is then derived after propagation to the $\RAA$ measurement.